neilsam19/ai-chatbot/README.md

 Needs to have more training data and intents.
 Model training parameters can be experiemented with as well.

+Another future plan is to integrate this chatbot in a Streamlit-like application.

 Feel free to add or modify the intents in intents.json as well as the parameters to train the model in training.py.

 ### Acknowledgements